They called her the Hellfire Witch of St. Louis. They said she had the Evil Eye and accused her of murder. Only she knew what was really happening…

 Grieving My Mom, Plus a Boat Race

-I lost my mother very suddenly this summer to a cancer we didn't know she had.
-I've been reeling from that all year.
-I thought I'd run the gamut of emotions already.
-I went through shock, grief, anger, and deep depression.
-I've spent countless hours discussing it with my sisters, debating whether it was better...
-Continue Reading →
+I lost my mother very suddenly this summer to cancer.
+I've been reeling from that all year and I thought I'd run the gamut of emotions already ...

 Book review: Spinning Silver